draeger-lab/SPECIMEN/docs/source/cmpb/cmpb-config.rst

     metabolites: remove
     # Additionally, remove unused metabolites (possibly reduces knowledge-base)
     remove_unused_metabs: False

+    # optionally check reaction direction
+    # -----------------------------------
+    reaction_direction: USER # Path to a Biocyc table containing information about reactions and their usual directionality
+    # If provided will also be used in the cm_polish step.

     # Finding and solvong Energy Generating Cycles (EGCs)
     # ---------------------------------------------------